Check out this article to see what the 2020 Autumn Quarter at MBL program was like!

-The two Biological Sciences courses offered (Microbiomes Across Environments, Imaging For Biological Sciences) will be project-based and will give students an opportunity to learn and conduct research in a small group at MBL.
-These courses are appropriate for science majors or for any student with an interest in the area.
-The course credits can be used as upper-level electives for the Biology major, or towards the General Education requirement in the Biological Sciences.
-In contrast, the NSCI class is limited to students who have completed introductory courses in NSCI.
+The two Biological Sciences courses offered in 2020 (Microbiomes Across Environments, Imaging For Biological Sciences) were project-based and gave students an opportunity to learn and conduct research in a small group at MBL.
+These courses were appropriate for science majors or for any student with an interest in the area.
+The course credits could be used as upper-level electives for the Biology major, or towards the General Education requirement in the Biological Sciences.
+In contrast, the NSCI class was limited to students who have completed introductory courses in NSCI.

-There is a fee of $6000 for this program.
-This fee covers a single room and a full meal plan at the MBL cafeteria (three meals per day).
+There was a fee of $6000 for this program.
+This fee covered a single room and a full meal plan at the MBL cafeteria (three meals per day).
 This fee is comparable to housing and dining costs on the Hyde Park campus.
-For eligible students, financial aid for housing, dining and travel can be applied towards this fee.
+For eligible students, financial aid for housing, dining and travel was applied towards this fee.

 Registration for Autumn Quarter 2020 is now closed